openquake.commonlib package#

 fname – path of the file containing the geometries

-code – name of the primary key field
+name – name of the primary key field

 buffer – shapely buffer in degrees